Call Center Workforce Management Guide

 A major product with a rebate was offered.

 Most operational headaches are the result of improper resourcing.
 Beyond the tactical, intraday management implications, scenario-planning is invaluable for long-term strategic planning.
-This is where many advanced WFM solutions are focusing today: helping contact center managers plan their long-term strategies in areas such as budgeting and recruiting.
-Rather than only being able to react to external forces, these scenarios equip contact center managers to anticipate workloads and resource the operation effectively before events occur.
+This is where many advanced WFM solutions are focusing today: helping contact center managers plan their long-term strategies in areas such as budgeting and agent recruiting.
+Rather than being reactionary, these scenarios equip contact center managers to anticipate workloads and resource the operation effectively before events occur.

 Staffing – Getting the Right People for Each Type of Interaction

-Staffing involves supplying the right headcount, ensuring that your staff possesses the right skill sets, providing skills training if necessary, and establishing the right work rules.
+Staffing means ensuring the right agent headcount, ensuring the agent staff possesses the right skill sets, providing skills training if necessary, and establishing the right work rules.
 Proper staffing ensures adequate coverage for the next three to six months.
 If HR is involved in these areas, then close and continual collaboration with the contact center management is essential to WFM success.

 Given that staff costs account for the majority of overall expenditure in most contact centers - more than the combined cost of telephony, technology, office premises, fittings, rent, and utilities - can you afford not to optimize your workforce?
-As for skills training, all agents need to have good listening skills, basic IT skills, and a basic knowledge of the business.
-Importantly, agents today do not want to be bored; they want more challenging work.
-Advanced skills are not required for simple work: e.g., directory inquiries, brochure fulfillment, or utilities meter reading.
-However, much of that work is now automated by Web or voice self-service, IVR (Interactive Voice Response), and speech recognition.
+As for skills training, all agents need to have good 'soft' skills - active listening and empathy - basic IT skills, and a basic knowledge of the business.
+Importantly, the best agents do not want to be bored and they want a greater degree of empowerment.

-The modern service operation requires more diverse, specific skills, and a higher level of skills to satisfy customers, skills, such as foreign language proficiency, specific product, customer or technical knowledge, and the ability to deal with multi-channel interactions.
+The modern service operation requires more diverse, specific skills, and a higher level of skills to satisfy customers.
+These skills could include foreign language proficiency; specific product, customer and technical knowledge, and the ability to deal with multi-channel interactions.
 With the contact center industry expanding rapidly worldwide, recruiting and retaining top staff is a central issue and a priority for leading contact centers.

 Skilled agents demand greater flexibility in work rules.
 Since contact centers tend to offer extended service hours, demands for flexible work rules are usually higher than those for a regularly scheduled nine-to-five day job.
 Work rules that interfere with agents' personal lives serve no one.
 Planners need to balance work rule demands in order to minimize unwanted, costly absences and staff attrition.

 Planning staff according to call patterns and skill sets boosts service levels and improves first-call resolution.
 It makes the contact center a more enjoyable place to work.
 The bottom line?
-Accurately matching staff to call flow is essential in achieving workforce and cost efficiencies.
+Accurately matching staff to call flow is essential in achieving workforce and cost efficiencies, in building brand loyalty and in reducing customer churn.

 Scheduling – Optimization Critical

 The WFM team is solely entrusted with creating an effective work schedule, often covering the next four to twelve weeks.
 Manually forecasting the workload and matching it up with the right staff ratio is a complex, arduous, and labor-intensive task.
-In many contact centers today, these manual processes are still slow, inaccurate, and inflexible.
+In many contact centers today, these processes are still managed on spreadsheets.

 calendar